erikkroes/erikkroes-nl/src/blog/a-photographer-s-view-on-alt-text.md

 ## Concluding

-Studying photography has thaught me that it's all "just" visual communication.
+Studying photography has taught me that it's all "just" visual communication.
 Wether it's text or imagery.
 Think about the message you're trying to communicate, and shape your communication accordingly.

 ## Resources